gzt/rNFFT/README.md

 completing the package should be straightforward once I put a little work in (or if anybody looks at the repo, they can take over from here).

-NEWS (07/22/19): I have implemented the 1D functions.
-I don't have the 2D functions or the 3D fucntions.
+NEWS (07/22/19): I have implemented the 1D functions, including the cosine and sine transforms.
+I don't have the 2D  functions or the 3D functions.
 I do not have the ability to alter the flags in there yet, either.
 However, they can be specified in the future.
 Caveat emptor.
-EDIT: I have this working on Travis now, the issue was telling it to run `autoconf` (I thought the R build process did that automatically, but it doesn't).
+EDIT: I have this working
+on Travis now, the issue was telling it to run `autoconf` (I thought the R build process did that automatically, but it doesn't).